 I decided to take my knowledge further by starting a BSC (hons) in Multimedia Computing at Northumbria University.
 That course was great because I could use the experience I had with Video and Animation and combine it with programming.
 It was a "sandwich course" meaning the third year was a placement.
 I got a job with the School of the Built Environment at the same University and had a great time.
 I still have friends from there today.

 After graduating I got a job with the University web team, led by a great guy called Christ Thompson.
-He was the one who got me into CSS and semantics.
+He was the one who got me into CSS and semantic HTML.
 I learned a lot from him.
-As well as a great programmer called Paul Diston who taught me a lot too.
-When I say I got into semantics and CSS I mean I really got into accessibility and best practices.
-Unfortunately the manager was not as forward thinking as I was so I found it was time to move on (both Chris and Paul had moved on).
+Also learned from a great programmer called Paul Diston who taught me a lot too.

 The next opportunity for me was a contract role with the Home Housing group.
-What a great bunch of people they are.
+What a great bunch of people they are Jawad, Malcolm, Andy, Ronan.
 I had such a great time with them and did a lot of really interesting work.
 I learned a lot from Lee McIvor who was the lead dev and gave me my first break.

-That was the start of my contract career.
-I went on to doing sites for Nigel Wright recruitment, IMAS, Benfield Motors, Profero, BBC WW, LBi, Yell.com, Macmillan English Campus, DK/Penguin (Idiotsguides.com, dkfindout.com)
+I went on to doing sites for Nigel Wright recruitment, IMAS, Benfield Motors, Profero, BBC WW, LBi, AKQA, Yell.com, Macmillan English Campus, DK/Penguin (Idiotsguides.com, dkfindout.com), Home Office.

 I've had a lot of experience over the years working with various technologies.
 I got into crypto the tail end of 2015 when I heard Vitalik Buterin give a talk on Ethereum.
 I felt that this was a game changer.
 I then decided to move into the Blockchain space and worked at a couple of Blockchain startups.